divaprotocol/oracles/README.md

 * `challengedBy` (in subgraph only)
 * `proposedFinalReferenceValue` (in subgraph only)

-Additional parameters that may be useful when implementing sanity checks on the oracle side include `floor` and `cap` which define the range that the derivative assets are tracking.
+Additional parameters that may be useful when implementing sanity checks on the oracle side include `floor` and `cap` which define the range that the derivative assets linked to the pool are tracking.

-It's worth highlighting that DIVA does not prevent users to create pools with an expiry date in the past.
-Data providers have to outline in their data provision policy how those cases will be handled.

 ## Submit final reference value
 Data providers can submit the final value to the DIVA smart contract for pools they were assigned to do so by calling the following function after `expiryDate` has passed: